How to Excel as a New Middle Level Principal

 Szachowicz & S. Wolder – ASCD Express (2014)

 ► Take Care of Your People, and They Will Take Care of You

 ► Veteran Principals Offer Advice to New Colleagues

 Images: Flickr Creative Commons

 Ron Williamson is a professor of leadership and counseling at Eastern Michigan University.
 Previously, he taught at the University of North Carolina at Greensboro and was a teacher, principal, and executive director of instruction in the Ann Arbor, Michigan, Public Schools.
 He also served as executive director of the National Middle School Association and as president of the National Forum to Accelerate Middle Grades Reform.

 Barbara Blackburn is a best-selling author of 14 books, including Rigor is NOT a Four-Letter Word.
 A nationally recognized expert in the areas of rigor and motivation, she collaborates with schools and districts for professional development.
 Barbara can be reached through her website or her blog.
 She’s on Twitter @BarbBlackburn.
 See her other MiddleWeb posts here.
-Her latest book, Rigor in Your Classroom: A Toolkit for Teachers, was published in May 2014.
+Her newest book, Rigor in the Remote Learning Classroom, will be out in September, 2020.